aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

 # Summary

-(Draft) Proposal to redesign the @aws-cdk/aws-cloudfront module.
+Proposal to redesign the @aws-cdk/aws-cloudfront module.

 The current module does not adhere to the best practice naming conventions or ease-of-use patterns that are present in the other CDK modules.
 A redesign of the API will allow for friendly, easier